-You will have to testify before the judge and describe every facet concerning your claim, including the job you were performing at the time of your injury, how you injured yourself, doctors you have seen, and why you’re unable to do your job.
-At the beginning of your case, you may testify by deposition at your lawyer’s office, but eventually, before your case is decided, you will have to go into court and testify before the judge.
+You will have to testify before the judge and describe every facet concerning your claim, including the job you were performing at the time of your injury, how you injured yourself, doctors you have seen, if you are still injured, and why you’re unable to do your job or a light-duty version of your job.
+At the beginning of your case, you may testify by deposition at your lawyer’s office along with only a defense attorney and court reporter in the room, but eventually, before your case is decided, you will have to go into court and testify before the judge.

-Here’s the bottom line: if you get injured at work, before your case is over, you’re going to have to testify before the judge, and you’ll need one of the lawyers at Pearson Koutcher Law by your side.
-Please call for your free, comprehensive consultation.
+Here’s the bottom line: if you get injured at work, before your case is over, you are going to have to testify before the judge, and you will need one of the lawyers at Pearson Koutcher Law by your side.
+We are here to help and guide you through what to expect before you have to go before a judge.
+Please call for your free, comprehensive workers’ comp consultation.